justincarter/docker-workbench/README.md

 The reverse proxy included with Docker Workbench will automatically route traffic to any containers that listen on port 80 and are configured with a `VIRTUAL_HOST` environment variable that specifies the host headers (wild cards allowed) that the application should respond to.

-With Docker Workbench is a requirement to use highly consistent naming for folders and host headers because this makes configuration obvious.
+With Docker Workbench it is a requirement to use highly consistent naming for folders and host headers because this makes configuration obvious.

 The `docker-compose.yml` file for "myapp" looks like this: